Terbau/fortnitepy/docs/api.rst

 	:param member: The member who joined.
 	:type member: :class:`PartyMember`

+.. function:: event_party_member_leave(member)

+	This event is called when a member leaves the party.

+	:param member: The member who left the party.
+	:type member: :class:`PartyMember`

 .. function:: event_party_member_confirmation(confirmation)

 	This event is called when a member asks to join the party.